tzajack/Quantum-ML-Computing-Learning/README.md

 Code for build the ciruit in QComposer on Quleaf can be found at Quleaf_Code_balanced and Quleaf_Code_constant

-## Implementation of the Overfit-preventing Property from the QCL Paper
+## No Overfit for QNN
-A demostration of a simple example that QNN can eliminate overfitting.
+A implementation of the overfit-preventing property metioned in the QCL Paper

 Original paper:[https://doi.org/10.48550/arXiv.1803.00745](https://doi.org/10.48550/arXiv.1803.00745).Relevent content in last paragraph of part C.Ability to approximate a function